mendix/m2ee-tools/doc/install-1.md

 # Installing the Mendix software

+## ** M2EE-tools only support Debian 10 (buster) and Mendix Runtime versions 7-9.
+Further version support will not be added anymore. **

 To be able to run Mendix applications, the following pieces of software need to be installed: